vtardia/seneca-rethinkdb-store/README.md

 # RethinkDB Store for SenecaJS

-This is a work in progress
+This is the driver for RethinkDB storage in the Seneca framework.

+## Tests

+1. Start RethinkDB on `localhost`
+2. `npm test`